apache/pdfbox-docs/content/codingconventions.md

 # Coding Conventions

 Over the years the PDFBox project has come to adopt a number of coding conventions.
-These are not always followed in old code but new code should try to follow these rules where possible.
+These are not always followed in old code but new code should follow these rules where possible.

 ### Formatting